Is My Landlord Responsible For Damage to My Property?

 Is a Landlord Liable for an Injury to a Tenant or Visitor?

-There are indeed situations where a landlord would be responsible for the injury of someone in the building.
+There are indeed situations where a landlord would be responsible for someone's injury in the building.

 You must prove that your landlord or property manager may have been negligent in maintaining the building and the common spaces for an injury to occur on the building's property.